“New Age” Religion

 Fundamentally, it can be seen from the above, that what is called New Age, is in fact one of the many ploys of Satan; who, masterfully has quickly seen the opportunity created by “established” and new religions, and their leaders; and is at present harvesting many deluded human beings into his net of deception!
 Lie (the Rev. 14:5);

 There is regular dialogue between the Roman Church and Protestant organisations, towards the objective of a “united grouping”, with the RCC leading!
-This has reached the stage where the RCC is looking for a base in Jerusalem, and is in active negotiation with the Israeli Government.
+This has reached the stage where the RCC is looking for a base in Jerusalem, and it is reported is in active negotiation with the Israeli Government.

 It is easy to see that all religious and none religious activity and practice that denies Christ, is underpinned by Satan!
 The definition therefore of the New Age Movement is very broad, and brings into play all none Christ based Religions.
-Its origins are very old, and compass all efforts to circumvent the wishes of Almighty God, since Eden at least!
+Its origins are very old, and compass all efforts to circumvent the wishes of Almighty God by Satan, since Eden at least!

 Because so many people are presently in danger because of its latest manifestation since the 1960s, and especially in women’s groups, formal and none formal, around the world; special attention is needed to the words of Christ in this context.
 The following is a hypothetical discussion between a Christ–One and a New Ager, which is typical of most discussions.
 It is critical because the time left for Salvation (to be made whole) in Christ is in the opinion of the writers, and many others, is short:

-Christian: Jesus Christ is your only hope, only He can save you from your sins separating you from God.
+Christian: Jesus Christ is your only hope, only He can save you from your sin/sins separating you from God, since Eve and Adam!

 Pluralist: Christianity is not the only way to God, this is an intolerant point of view.

-Christian: I disagree, Jesus Christ is the only way to God, all men are sinners and Jesus is the only one qualified to save us.
+Christian: I disagree, Jesus Christ is the only way to God, all men are sinners and Jesus is the only one qualified to save us, as the second Adam (1Cor.
+15:22).

 Christian: Be tolerant, don't judge us, what we believe is therefore true according to you.